TierOneDagger/skills-introduction-to-github/README.md

 AKA: BTR82A, MORTAR, IMMORTAL.
 -->

-# What am I studying?
+# *What am I studying?*

-_Studying Cybersecurity, to be more precise; Redteaming/Purpleteaming & Malware Development._
+## _Studying Cybersecurity, to be more precise; Redteaming/Purpleteaming & Malware Development._

-You will find in this repo, Malware Development projects purely for education and research purposes.
+##### - You will find in this repo, Malware Development projects purely for education and research purposes.

-Be aware: Do not use these python files for any malicious intent, **only** for educational purposes only.
+##### - Be aware: Do not use these python files for any malicious intent, **only** for educational purposes only.

+Projects being worked on:
+1.
+2.
+3.
+4.

 </header>